Top 10 TV Series of 2018

-The rise of black horror ― from last year’s Oscar juggernaut Get Out to this summer’s satiric fever dream Sorry to Bother You ― has been one of the most vital developments in 21st century cinema.
-Artists such as Jordan Peele, Terence Nance, and Boots Riley have risen to notoriety by combining humor, surrealism, and social commentary to examine the contemporary black American experience.
-In a similar vein, FX’s Atlanta has the veneer of being a comedy – it certainly is funny – but it’s closer to an existential tonal anthology.
-Robbin Season gave us everything: a failed night of stuntin’ at the strip club; relationship drama at a German beer fest; a white-face house of horrors; the nightmare of middle school’ a picaresque day just trying to get a haircut’ being lost with ghosts in the woods; and an evening searching for Drake around his mansion but only finding his “Mexican grandpa” instead.
+The rise of Black social horror ― from last year’s Oscar juggernaut Get Out to this summer’s satiric fever dream Sorry to Bother You ― has been one of the most vital developments in 21st century cinema.
+Artists like Jordan Peele, Terence Nance, and Boots Riley have risen to notoriety by combining humor, surrealism, and social commentary to examine the contemporary black American experience.
+In a similar vein, FX's Atlanta has the veneer of being a comedy - it certainly is funny - but it's closer to an existential tonal anthology.
+Robbin Season gave us everything: a failed night of stuntin' at the strip club; relationship drama at a German beer fest; a white-face house of horrors; the nightmare of middle school' a picaresque day just trying to get a haircut' being lost with ghosts in the woods; and an evening searching for Drake around his mansion but only finding his "Mexican grandpa" instead.
 The show is beautifully, academically weird.

 4. Killing Eve

 Jodie Comer is a queen, and we are her mere subjects.
-BBC America’s zippy, funny, sexy feminist thriller actually made me care about spy games – no easy feat.
-Comer as Villanelle, a psychotic, ultra-femme Russian-born international assassin with a thing for older women, gave 2018’s most addictive performance – I couldn’t take my eyes off of her.
-Of course, her character would be nothing without the mouse to her cat, intelligent-but-naive MI5 officer Eve Polastri (Sandra Oh) who thinks she’s the only one who can stop Villanelle’s habit for murder.
-Come for the basic premise, stay for the lesbian
+BBC America's zippy, funny, sexy feminist thriller actually made me care about spy games - no easy feat.
+Comer as Villanelle, a psychotic, ultra-femme Russian-born international assassin with a thing for older women, gave 2018's most addictive performance - I couldn't take my eyes off of her.
+Of course, her character would be nothing without the mouse to her cat, intelligent-but-naive MI5 officer Eve Polastri (Sandra Oh) who thinks she's the only one who can stop Villanelle's habit for murder.
+Come for the basic premise, stay for the lesbian subtext.

 3. Derry Girls